jeffswartz/opentok-ios-sdk-samples/1.Hello-World/README.md

     errors while attempting to build the SDK.
 Frameworks can be added in the "Link binary with libraries" phase, in the "Build Phases" tab of the application target.
-For example, removing OpenTok.framework from the linker phase results with the following error when we attempt to build the
+For example, removing OpenTok.framework from the linker phase results with the following error when you attempt to build the
     application:

     ```